OrderLab/awesome-machine-learning-reliability/README.md

 # Awesome Machine Learning Reliability

-A curated list of awesome machine learning reliability resources.

-## TODOs

-- [ ] Add more papers, blogs, and presentations.
-- [ ] Try to provide a short summary for each paper.
-Copy my reviews to this repo.

-## Table of Contents

-TODO:

 ## Background

 - [MLSys: The New Frontier of Machine Learning Systems](https://arxiv.org/pdf/1904.03257.pdf) - The white paper that you must read.